Tembilahan

-Tembilahan (Jawi spelling: تمبيلاهن; /id/) is a town and district of Indragiri Hilir Regency, in the Riau province of Indonesia.
+Tembilahan (تمبيلاهن; /id/) is a town and district of Indragiri Hilir Regency, in the Riau province of Indonesia.
 It is also the capital of the regency.
-Tembilahan District has an area of 162.14 km^{2}, consisting of 8 villages (all classed as urban kelurahan).
+Tembilahan District has an area of 162.14 km2, consisting of 8 villages (all classed as urban kelurahan).
 Tembilahan's population at the 2020 Census was 77,862, rising to 84,608 according to the official estimates for mid 2024.

 Town overview

 The 8 urban villages (kelurahan) which comprise Tembilahan are: